xiaochongshanww/Portfolio/qianshou_app_automation/README.md

 ### ⚠️ Disclaimer

 This project is for educational and testing purposes only.
 Please ensure you comply with:
-- Tantan's Terms of Service
+- QianShou's Terms of Service
 - Local laws and regulations
 - Ethical guidelines for automated testing
 - User privacy and data protection laws